-Next, we compared scTurboATAC and scATAC with the Tn5-TXGv2 enzyme with respect to cell type resolution by clustering and marker gene activity (Fig. 4A, Tab.
-S2).
-The scTurboATAC protocol specifically improved the detection of progenitor cells, classical monocytes/dendritic cells and provided a higher resolution of the B cell cluster (Fig. 4A, B).
-We identified a distinct B cell cluster in scTurboATAC (cluster 1) that was not resolved in scATAC data by integrating B cells from scATAC and scTurboATAC (Fig. S4B).
-When investigating the B cell clusters further, we found differential TF activities for PU.1-IRF, OCT2 and ATF3 among others (Fig. 4B, C, Fig. S4C).
-While OCT2 has been observed in late state B cell differentiation (Corcoran et al., 1993), PU.1-IRF plays a role in earlier lymphoid maturation (Scott et al., 1994).
-This could account for their contrary activity scores.
-Elevated ATF3 activity was mainly found in cluster 1 of scTurboATAC data, potentially pointing to stress-induced activation of B cells to repress pro-apoptotic genes and cytokine production (Ku and Cheng, 2020).
+Next, we compared scTurboATAC and scATAC with the Tn5-TXGv2 enzyme with respect to cell type resolution by clustering and marker gene activity in PBMCs (Figure 4A, Supplementary Table S6).
+The scTurboATAC protocol yielded a higher number of accessible pseudo-bulk peaks per cell (24,500 on average) compared to the scATAC protocol (19,000 on average, Supplementary Figure S3A).
+This difference resulted in an improved detection of progenitor cells, classical monocytes/ dendritic cells and provided a higher resolution of the B cell cluster (Figure 4A, B).
+We identified a distinct B cell cluster with scTurboATAC (cluster 1) that was not resolved in scATAC data by integrating B cells from scATAC and scTurboATAC (Supplementary Figure S3B).
+When investigating the B cell clusters further, we found differential TF activities for